 Students qualified to apply for the pre-select option must select one of the two offered concentrations (ENP or CPHN) at the time of application and indicate that choice in the letter of application.
-ENP starts in August/Fall semester and CPHN starts in January/Spring semester.
+Starting in August 2023, both ENP and CPHN cohorts will start in August/Fall semester.